 BATAAN is 844 feet long, with a beam of 106 feet.
 Her well deck is 267 feet long and capable of holding three LCACs.
 Two steam propulsion plants, developing a combined 70,000 horsepower, drive the 40,500-ton ship in excess of 20 knots.
 The ship's living areas can accommodate approximately 3,200 crewmembers and embarked troops.

-Bataan returned from deployment Dec.
-8, 2009.
-Thirty four days later, the ship and her crew were underway again to provide humanitarian assistance and disaster relief support to Operation Unified Response in Haiti after a 7.0 magnitude earthquake devastated the island nation.
-Bataan’s Navy/Marine Corps Team established nine landing zones to facilitate aid distribution, ultimately moving more than 1,000 pallets of relief supplies ashore and treating close to 1,000 Haitians both aboard Bataan in the ship’s medical facility and working side-by-side local and volunteer physicians at clinics throughout Haiti.
+Thirty four days after BATAAN’s return from her deployment in December 2009, the ship and her crew were underway again to provide humanitarian assistance and disaster relief support to Operation Unified Response in Haiti after a 7.0 magnitude earthquake devastated the island nation.
+BATAAN’s Navy/Marine Corps Team delivered and transported more than 1,000 pallets of relief supplies ashore and treating close to 1,000 Haitians both aboard BATAAN in the ship’s medical facility and working side-by-side with local and volunteer physicians at clinics throughout Haiti.

 In 2011, BATAAN deployed three months ahead of their original schedule to complete a ten-and-a-half-month deployment in support of Operation Odyssey Dawn, OEF and OIF in the 5th and 6th Fleet Areas of Responsibility.
 The 2011-2012 deployment is marked as the longest deployment by a U.S. Navy ship since 1973.